Rio's rescue: Cat saved by cherry picker after 17 days stuck up tree

 "It can be done," Kumar said.

-The day before while attempting to get the cat out of the tree, a palm frond went through his shoe and into his foot.
+The day before, while attempting to get Rio out of the tree, a palm frond went through his shoe and into his foot.

 "My foot's all good, I hacked at it and got out the little fibres."

-Whanganui Fire and Emergency group manager Aaron Summerhays said their crews were unsuccessful due to the tree's height, and the nature of the tree having fronds as opposed to branches.
+Whanganui Fire and Emergency group manager Aaron Summerhays said their crews were unsuccessful due to the tree's height, and the tree's fronds, as opposed to branches.

 "As an emergency organisation, our resources are frequently required elsewhere, so it is normal that our crews haven't remained at the scene," Summerhays said.